 During 2022, 2021, and 2020, we recognized \$68.1 million, \$51.7 million, and \$46.1 million of pre-tax share-based compensation expense, respectively.
 The total income tax benefit related to share-based compensation expense was \$11.2 million, \$8.6 million, and \$7.7 million during 2022, 2021, and 2020, respectively.
-As of September 30, 2022, total unrecognized compensation cost related to share-based compensation awards, net of estimated forfeitures, was \$10.9 million, which we expect to recognize over a weighted average period of approximately 2.0 years.
+As of September 30, 2022, total unrecognized compensation cost related to share-based compensation awards, net of estimated forfeitures, was \$101.9 million, which we expect to recognize over a weighted average period of approximately 2.0 years.

 During 2020, we adopted, and our shareowners approved, our 2020 Long-Term Incentives Plan (2020 Plan), which replaced our 2012 Long-Term Incentives Plan, as amended (2012 Plan), and our 2003 Directors Stock Plan, as amended (Directors Plan).
 Our 2020 Plan authorizes us to deliver up to 13.0 million shares of our common stock upon exercise of stock options, upon grant, or in payment of stock appreciation rights, performance shares, performance units, restricted stock units, or restricted stock.
-Our Directors Plan authorized us to deliver up to 0.5 million shares of our common stock upon exercise of stock units.
+Our Directors Plan authorized us to deliver up to 0.5 million shares of our common stock upon exercise of stock options, upon grant, or in payment of restricted stock units.
 Shares relating to awards under our 2012 Plan that terminate by expiration, forfeiture, cancellation, or otherwise without the issuance or delivery of shares or that are settled in cash in lieu of shares will be available for further awards under the 2020 Plan.
-Approximately 10.1 million shares under our 2020 Plan does not permit share-based compensation awards to be granted after February 4, 2030.
+Approximately 10.1 million shares under our 2020 Plan remain available for future grant or payment at September 30, 2022.
+We use treasury stock to deliver shares of our common stock under these plans.
+Our 2020 Plan does not permit share-based compensation awards to be granted after February 4, 2030.